Soft and professional skills

 Participation in individual course sessions

 The six individual sessions are offered several times throughout the semester.
 Organisation takes place via the E-Learning system Moodle.
-For each semester, there is a course Soft and Professional Skills (example: winter semester 2019/20)
+For each semester, there is a course Soft and Professional Skills (example: summer semester 2021)

 You will also find the registration modalities there.